spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 - `Entity` base classes MUST NOT be defined manually but generated via [Persistence Schema](#persistence-schema).
 - `Entities` MUST be instantiated and used only from the [Entity Manager](#entity-manager) of the same module.
 - `Entities` MUST NOT leak outside the module's persistence layer (as they are heavy, stateful, module specific objects).
-- `Entities` MUST be implemented according to the 3-tier class hierarchy (see in description & example) to support extension from Propel and Spryker Framework.
+- `Entities` MUST be implemented according to the 3-tier class hierarchy (see in description & example) to support extension from Propel and SCOS.

 <details><summary markdown='span'>Additional Conventions for Project Development</summary>
-- The 3-tier class hierarchy is NOT applicable for database tables that are independent to Spryker framework.
+- The 3-tier class hierarchy is NOT applicable for database tables that are independent to SCOS features.
 </details>

 **Guidelines**